One Page per Sheet – Excel to PDF in Java, Font Substitution

 loadOptions.setFontSubstitutes(fontSubstitutes);

-Step 3: Configure Default Font and One-Page Conversion
+Step 3: Configure Default Font and One Page per Sheet

-Set a default font as a fallback, ensuring each sheet is converted to one PDF page:
+Set a default font as a fallback, and enable the one page per sheet option to guarantee each worksheet occupies a single PDF page:

 loadOptions.setDefaultFont("resources/fonts/Helvetica.ttf");